 HEAD OF POLICY

-Dan Lips is the Director of Cyber and National Security Policy at Lincoln Network.
+Dan Lips is Vice President for National Security and Government Oversight at Lincoln Network, focusing on research and advocacy at the intersection of technology, oversight, and national security.
+He also assists with managing the policy team.
 Prior to Lincoln, from 2011 to 2019, Dan worked on the staff of the U.S. Senate Homeland Security and Governmental Affairs Committee, including serving as the majority staff’s homeland security policy director.
 His legislative accomplishments include bipartisan legislation to modernize federal information security management and to authorize the Department of Homeland Security’s cybersecurity programs.
 He also focused on Congressional oversight and served on the staff of the Permanent Subcommittee on Investigations.
 Before working on Capitol Hill, Dan served with the Federal Bureau of Investigation, focusing on cybersecurity and intelligence.
 From 2000 to 2010, he worked for federal and state think tanks, concentrating primarily on education policy, including serving as a senior policy analyst with the Heritage Foundation.
 He has served as a member of the D.C.
 Advisory Committee to the U.S. Commission on Civil Rights.
 He was a 2018-19 Penn Kemble Democracy Forum Fellow with the National Endowment for Democracy.
 He is a visiting fellow with the Foundation for Research on Equal Opportunity.
 He earned his bachelor’s degree from Princeton University and his master’s from the Institute of World Politics.
 Email: email@example.com.